An Introduction to World-Building

 - Do any of the social classes fear or ban magic?

 - Can magic be defeated or destroyed?

-Technology is an even more complex aspect of world-building than magic.
-If you are basing your fictional world's technology off of a specific era of human history, then you will need to do your research on that era.
+Technology can be an even more complex aspect of world-building than magic.
+If you're basing your fictional world's technology off a specific era of human history, you'll want to do your research.

 - What technologies have been developed solely for entertainment?

 - What technologies have been developed to fulfill people's everyday needs?